-flickr - David Silver
+flickr - David Silver (creative commons licensed) |

 I've taught my students that online writing requires a fluency in both informal and formal modes of writing.
 Blogging only works if it has the low threshold, casual quality that invites regular and personal sharing.
 When students set out to make each blog post as though it were some academic paper, it kills the spirit of blogging.